Zoey-JIN/DelaySSA/Tutorials.md

 An R-dimensional list representing the delay time of the reactions.
 Every element can be a fixed number or a stochastic value governed by a function.

 `delay_effect_matrix`
-The first line is the reaction index of `S_matrix`, the second line is the reaction index of `S_matrix_dalay`.
-If not empty, each row represents the column of the *r*th reaction in matrix `S_matrix` that is the same as the column of the $r$'-th reaction in `S_matrix_dalay`.
+A 2-row matrix.
+The first row represents the reaction index of `S_matrix`, the second row represents the reaction index of `S_matrix_dalay`.
+If not empty, each column of the matrix links `S_matrix` and `S_matrix_delay`: the first row shows the column index $r$ from `S_matrix`, while the second row shows the corresponding column index $r$' from `S_matrix_delay`, where both columns are the same.
 This will cause the $r$'-th reaction in delay part to be randomly eliminated when the $r$-th reaction in `S_matrix` occurs called interruption.

 # Function
 <table style="margin: auto; width: auto; border-collapse: collapse;">